stefanzweifel/php-changelog-updater/README.md

 ### `--heading-text`
 Optional (Defaults to value of `--latest-version`).
 The text value used in the heading that is created for the new release.

+### `--parse-release-notes`
+Optional.
+Tell the CLI explicitly to use the content between an "Unreleased Heading" and the previous version heading as release notes.
+The value from `--release-notes` will be ignored.

 ```md
 ## heading-text - 2021-02-01
 ## [heading-text](https://github.com/org/repo/compare/v0.1.0...v1.0.0) - 2021-02-01